Go see, explore, take photos, and write it up! I love exploring places that I see on the Rand McNally Road Atlas or by serendipity.

 Historic Stone Row

 Take the high street from the Visitor Center, known as Race Street, and just past St. Marks' Episcopal Church (c.
 1869) is a charming row of stone townhouses that is reminiscent of something from England.
-Today, many still operate small niche business such as gift shops, hand-sewn crafts, sundries, and a pub, as well as doubling as residences.
+Today, many still operate small niche businesses such as gift shops, hand-sewn crafts, sundries, and a pub, as well as doubling as residences.

 Take some time to take in the history and architecture—some of the door frames and paneling are most intricate and ornate.
 Make an effort to stop in St. Mark's Episcopal Church which anchors Race Street on the east side: it contains an original Minton tile floor from England, a beautifully ornate baptismal font, and Tiffany windows.